gschmutz/kafka-as-your-datalake/3-Demo-Presto.md

 ## Demo 3 - Batch Query with Presto

 In this demo we will show how Presto can be used to query a Kafka topic in a "batch" manner.
-By that you basically treat Kafka as a "table" and can perform queries on all the data stored in the topic.
+With that you basically treat Kafka as a "table" and can perform queries on all the data stored in the topic.

 ![Alt Image Text](./images/demo-3-presto.png "Demo 3 - Presto")

+Currently the Presto Kafka connector does not support filter pushdowns, but there is an [active pull request #4805](https://github.com/prestosql/presto/pull/4805) implementing that.

+Since the recording of the session, support for Apache Avro has been added, but not yet with Schema Registry support, but there is another [active pull request #4805](https://github.com/prestosql/presto/pull/2499) which will add that.

 ### Configure the Kafka connector